rianders/docker-opensimulator/README.md

 Region (.....) #

- - 'quit' comand to continue.
+ - 'quit' command to continue.

 ## Use viewer to check the virtual world create by OpenSimulator: